jdangosto/triageX/README.md

 Microsoft AVML is used to capture memory, which you can download from here:
 - https://github.com/microsoft/avml/releases/download/v0.13.0/avml

-AVML must be in the same directory as the triageX.sh script
+AVML must be in the same directory as the triageX.sh script.
+Don't worry if you don't download AVML for memory acquisition, triageX will still work normally, but it won't perform a memory capture.

 # Usage
 To use it you just have to change the execution permissions to the script: